 To measure the impact of our training, we:

-We distribute our Global Code of Business Conduct to all our employees and subsidiaries with accompanying training.
+We distribute the Global Code of Business Conduct to all employees and subsidiaries with accompanying training.
 We conduct ethics and compliance training as a standard part of onboarding and on an annual basis, and we monitor its effectiveness through internal measures.
-In 2017, 100% of our employees completed ethics and compliance training on our Global Code of Business Conduct – a condition of employment at Allstate — through our Annual Compliance Confirmation process.
+In 2018, 100% of our employees completed ethics and compliance training on our Global Code of Business Conduct – a condition of employment at Allstate — through the annual compliance confirmation process.
+For the first time in 2018, we used an upfront assessment that allowed tenured employees to demonstrate their knowledge of the content and pass related lessons.
+We continued this approach to annual compliance confirmation in 2019.

-In addition to Global Code of Business Conduct training, select employees undergo risk-specific training that addresses topics such as anti-corruption, conflicts of interest, data privacy, equal opportunity, insider trading, procurement, social media, workplace harassment and money laundering as appropriate for their roles.
+In addition to Global Code of Business Conduct training, select employees undergo risk-specific training that addresses topics such as anti-corruption, conflicts of interest, data privacy, equal opportunity, insider trading, procurement, social media, workplace harassment and money laundering.

-The Integrity Index Survey, conducted by the CEB Compliance and Ethics Leadership Council, gives employees a chance to provide feedback that influences company strategy as well as to address important cultural issues.
-CEB administers the annual survey to roughly 16,000 randomly selected employees.
-The survey is anonymous and confidential, and results are used to compare year-over-year effectiveness of Allstate’s ethics and compliance program.
+The Integrity Index Survey, conducted by the Gartner Compliance and Ethics Leadership Council, gives employees a chance to provide feedback that influences company strategy as well as to address important cultural issues.
+Gartner administers the annual survey to roughly 16,000 randomly selected employees.
+The survey is anonymous and confidential, and results are used to compare the year-over-year effectiveness of Allstate’s ethics and compliance program.

-The survey evaluates employee perceptions of the honesty, integrity and ethical actions of both senior leadership (“Tone at the Top”) and their direct managers (“Direct Manager Leadership”).
+The survey evaluates employee perceptions of the honesty, integrity and ethical actions of both senior leadership (“Tone at the Top”) and direct managers (“Direct Manager Leadership”) on a seven point scale.

-Allstate’s environment of trust is one of the nine most significant drivers of engagement, retention and satisfaction; that’s why we conduct the annual Inspire employee engagement survey measuring what percent of employees feel that senior leadership and their immediate managers create an environment of trust.
-We received an 86% favorable score (considered “exceptional” performance) on our 2017 Inspire survey for our environment of trust, as measured by employees’ experience with their immediate manager.
+Allstate’s environment of trust is a significant driver of engagement, retention and satisfaction; that’s why we conduct the annual Inspire employee engagement survey measuring whether employees feel that their immediate managers create an environment of trust.

 The Allstate Speak Up Process strongly encourages employees to report any activity that causes concern.